-Once you’ve checked in on the actual process of working on the finances together you’ll want to then check in on your goals.
+Once you’ve checked in on the actual process of working on the finances together, you’ll want to check in on your goals.
 A lot can change in three months, including your top priorities.
 Review your short and long-term priorities and decide if they’re still in the right place.

 Keep Your Eye on The Prize – Each Other

-Just like planning a wedding, one of the hardest things about couple budgeting is outside influence.
-Your family and friends may ask you questions about how you’re managing your finances together or they may even want to offer advice.
+Just like planning a wedding, one of the hardest things about couples budgeting is outside influence.
+Your family and friends may ask you questions about how you’re managing your finances together, or they may even want to offer advice.